— Frequently Asked Questions —

 - If your project is geared for an online presence, that’s the way to go.
 New Montage can readily secure your desired domain name (provided it’s available; otherwise, we’ll brainstorm with you for a viable alternative name).
 We pass the purchase price on to you at cost—typically around $14 per year.

-If you do not have a hosting account, New Montage can arrange to transfer your domain to our hosting environment and maintain it for a reasonable yearly fee.
+If you do not have a hosting account, New Montage can place your domain on our hosting environment and maintain it for a reasonable yearly fee.

 Can I add content to my site?

 - If you choose to have your site built in WordPress, then yes: you’ll have keys to the kingdom, so knock yourself out with those changes.
 (Note that, in our experience, the majority of people making such changes end up knocking themselves—and their sites—out.
 That’s why we have annual maintenance plans.)